 I did my Cambridge IGCSE examinations on the subjects: Biology (A*), Chemistry (A*), Mathematics (A), French (A), English (A), Geography (A), ICT (A), and Physics (B).
 Then, I did AS & A levels on the subjects: English, Mathematics, Information Technology, Physics and Chemistry.

 In my school years, my school principal and teachers entrusted me with different positions in the Student Council.
 After being chosen as class representative in multiple years, in 11th grade, I was elected as house captain.
 The following year, I was appointed Charity Drive in-charge where I handled all my school’s charitable contributions.
 Our team, under the charity wing, organised multiple carnivals and encouraged all our school mates to donate charitable items to our collection points which we then handed over to orphanages and the underprivileged.
 This position evoked in me a sense of responsibility towards helping the deprived thus encouraging me to take part in volunteering work.
 These opportunities helped me improve my leadership qualities and reduce my stage fright to a large extent.

 Other than these activities, I took part in my Annual Sports Meets, where I won awards in most events in my category.
 I enjoy sports and have trained in badminton for over three years.

+Write a para about why you chose UK

+What are your future plans…short and long term..write one paragraph on it